Financial Conduct Authority chairman to leave at end of March 2018

-LONDON The chairman of Britain's Financial Conduct Authority (FCA) will leave the organisation at the end of his term on March 31 next year, the FCA said in a statement on Sunday.
+LONDON (Reuters) - The chairman of Britain's Financial Conduct Authority (FCA) will leave the organisation at the end of his term on March 31 next year, the FCA said in a statement on Sunday.

 John Griffith-Jones, who is also the chairman of the Payment Systems Regulator (PSR), will leave both bodies.
 He took on the role at the FCA in April 2013.